ShreyashThengne/Linkedin-Harvestor/README.md

 Implemented testing and validation procedures to ensure data integrity.
 Stored scraped data in PostgreSQL with a Snowflake schema.
 Extracted diverse profile information efficiently like experience, awards, skills, etc.

+Disclaimer: This is deprecated.
+It wont work now since linkedin keeps changing their html and css parts, so scarping wont work for long time as it demands weekly updates.